 Therefore, but also because of very demanding technology and requirements for qualification of planners and service personnel, CO2 technology cannot be regarded as a general replacement for plants using HFC refrigerants.

 The compressor technology is particularly demanding.
-The special requirements result in a completely independent approach.
-For example, this involves design, materials (bursting resistance), displacement, crank gear, working valves, lubrication system, as well as compressor and motor cooling.
-Hereby, the high thermal load severely limits the application for single-stage compression.
+The special requirements result in a completely independent approach, e.g. considering design, materials (bursting resistance), displacement, crank gear, working valves, lubrication system, as well as compressor and motor cooling.
+The high thermal load severely limits the application for single-stage compression.
 Low temperature cooling requires 2-stage operation, whereby separate high and low pressure compressors are particularly advantageous with parallel compounded systems.

-The criteria mentioned above in connection with subcritical systems apply to an even higher degree for lubricants.
-For further informations, Lubricants for compressors.
+The criteria mentioned above in connection with subcritical systems apply to an even higher degree to lubricants.
+Further information: Lubricants for compressors.

-Further development is necessary in various areas, and transcritical CO2 technology cannot in general be regarded as state-of-the-art.
+Further development is necessary in various areas, and transcritical CO2 technology cannot in general be regarded as state-of-the-art yet.

 For transcritical CO2 applications, BITZER offers a wide range of special compressors.
 Their use is aimed at specific applications, therefore individual examination and assessment are required.